 Developing Academic Practice

 This short module provides support for students transitioning from year one to the more independent work expected in year two and beyond.
 It gives students the opportunity to reflect on the feedback from their coursework and exams in year one, as a foundation for developing the level of academic writing required in subsequent coursework.
 It also develops students’ awareness of the resources available from the library and how these may be accessed and used, particularly for independent research in coursework and the dissertation, and offers early alerts to the Careers service and planning for life after university.
 All majors and joint majors with either Linguistics or English Language must take this module in their second year.

 Discourse Analysis: Looking at Language in Use

 The module aims to introduce students to the critical analysis of spoken and written discourse in contemporary social contexts.
 It provides a range of resources and techniques for analysing texts, and enables students to apply them in looking at use of language as one aspect of social processes and change in postmodern society.
 Methods include functional grammatical analysis of clauses and sentences, analysis of text cohesion and generic structure, conversational and pragmatic analysis of dialogue, and intertextual and interdiscursive analysis.
 With a focus on spoken data and conversation analysis, we will also address written texts and introduce Critical Discourse Analysis and provide a focus on institutional discourse.
-The module aims to support you in:

-- developing your capacity for language analysis
+- develop your capacity for language analysis;

 The module is concerned with the linguistic analysis of literary texts, and particularly with the relationship between linguistic choices on the one hand and readers’ interpretations on the other.
 It deals with all three main literary genres: poetry, prose fiction and drama.
 Topics typically include: